16 migrants test positive for coronavirus on Mexican border

 Fourteen of the infected migrants from Honduras, Mexico, Guatemala, Cuba and Cameroon were staying at a migrant shelter in the city of Nuevo Laredo, across the border from Laredo, Texas.
 They are in isolation.

-The Tamaulipas state government said a migrant deported from Houston had entered the same shelter without knowing that he had coronavirus.
+The Tamaulipas state government said a migrant deported from Houston, Texas had entered the same shelter without knowing that he had coronavirus.
 Migrants now make up about 10% of the state’s 193 coronavirus cases, causing anger in Tamaulipas.

 “The state government, foreseeing the situation of multiple contagions of COVID-19 among the migrant population, has asked the federal government through official channels to transfer out of Tamaulipas the migrants who are stranded on the border,” the state said in a statement.